DougTheDruid/SoT-ESP-Framework/README.md

 ### Providing updates to this code base
 If you are interested in helping maintain this code base, first off, thank you!
 My only asks are as follows:
 1. Document your additions/changes in accordance with what exists
+2. Utilize Pylint and the provided pylintrc file to ensure your code is 10/10 compliant prior to submittion of a PR
-2. Keep the framework a framework, do not add new features outside of those listed in the "TODO" section
+3. Keep the framework a framework, do not add new features outside of those listed in the "TODO" section
-3. Create "Issues" if something strikes you as incorrect or needing improvement.
+4. Create "Issues" if something strikes you as incorrect or needing improvement.
 Also consider looking at issues for opportunities to contribute

 ### TODO